MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 # Installation Guide

 > **Important note**
   This is the first release of this brand new technology and it is branded “beta” deliberately – it’s not yet complete!
 We know there are issues and incomplete features, you should expect some things to work and for many things to fail.
-But we appreciate you playing with this feature and helping us identify the issues we need to fix in order to deliver a great experience.

 ##Prerequisites
-1. Windows 10 Anniversary Edition - Build 14316
+1. Windows 10 Anniversary Update - build 14393<br/>
-      Available as of 4/6/2016 through the [Insider Fast Ring](http://insider.windows.com/)
+      Available as of 8/2/2016
 2. x64-based processor

 You can find the system architecture and build number by opening: